yachnytskyi/simple_chat/README.md

-Simple Chat created on ASP.NET Core MVC with SignalR ( real time app)
+Simple Chat created on ASP.NET Core MVC with SignalR ( real time app with WebSockets and Javascript )

 Thanks for viewing the Simple Chat, it was created for learning and practice.
 Simple Chat - a simple pet project ( realtime Web App )